General Mills Logo

 General Mills Logo 1956

-Since the company, among other things, was engaged in producing television programs, it decided to stylize its logo to look like a TV screen.
-As a result, the base has acquired the shape of a rectangle with rounded sides.
+Since the company produces television programs, among other things, it decided to stylize its logo to resemble a TV screen.
+As a result, the base has taken on a rectangular shape with rounded corners.
 It was dark blue and was inside a yellow frame.
-Inside was the brand’s name, for which they used bold white letters with short serifs.
-The dot above the “i” looked like a disproportionately large yellow circle.
+Inside was the brand’s name, which they displayed in bold white letters with short serifs.
+The dot above the “i” looked like a large yellow circle.

 1959 – 1963